Blog Year-End

 Posted by

 Year-End can bring some extra challenges to closing out your financial month.
 Extra due dates and correct IRS reporting are usually the items that can trip people up.
-As a handy resource, we are providing a our top five items to have on your year-end checklist and the top four due dates to remember.
+As a handy resource, we are providing our top five items to have on your year-end checklist and the top four due dates to remember.

 If you are a Miller Management client, we provide you a detailed list of due dates and send you organization specific information to check.
 The following information should be used for those of you who do not have a service providing you with that level of detail.